Parents and Families

 Participating in any worthwhile activity always requires an investment of one’s time.
 Research has shown that involved college students are more likely to graduate and they report greater satisfaction with their college experience.
 Through his or her Greek involvement, your son or daughter will learn how to balance academics, work, campus involvement, and social commitments.
 Many Winthrop Greeks also work part-time (around 20 hours a week).

-My child is considering joining a fraternity or sorority, what advice should I give them?
+My student is considering joining a fraternity or sorority, what advice should I give them?

-As an educated consumer, consider asking the following questions before your child joins a fraternity or sorority
+As an educated consumer, consider asking the following questions before your student joins a fraternity or sorority

 - What is expected of fraternity/sorority members?